existancepy/bss-macro-py/README.md

    *If you have multiple versions of python installed, use python3 e_macro.py*

 *During the runtime, you may be prompted to enable certain permissions in your system and security settings.
 Do enable those.*
+Currently, it seems like you have to give terminal permissions under the accessibility and screen recording sections.
+Do let me know if there is any permissions I missed

 Credits: